AllenInstitute/ARBORS/README.md

 # ARBORS

-**Algorithm for Recursive Branch ORganization Similarity**
+**Algorithm for Branch Organization Similarity**

-*A Python package for quantitative comparison of tree topology.*
+*A Python package for quantitative comparison of tree morphology.*

 <!-- TODO: add a workflow figure -->

 <!-- ![ARBORS overview](docs/images/arbors_overview.png) -->

-ARBORS computes similarity scores between trees using recursive node matching algorithms that account for branching topology and geometry.
+ARBORS computes a similarity score between two trees based on relative topology and geometry.
 It supports trees represented as SWC files and is particularly well suited for comparing reconstructed neuronal morphologies.

 ---